codacy-badger/sparkling-reviews/README.md

 For sample use, original data of 14 years from the [dataset](http://jmcauley.ucsd.edu/data/amazon/) is filtered to only 1 year of data (of 2014 only) with few columns renamed.
 The filtered data can be downloaded from [here](https://drive.google.com/open?id=1wy49uyiPYpQkVlYtOR8OlXSx9va2EP5s).
+To execute on a local machine even smaller dataset of only two products can be downloaded from [here](https://drive.google.com/open?id=1My2TNEnLTfkLFBIrwa8vSf1T4ieKeWlG).

 ### Building